A Byte Out of History

 Chambers, who had renounced the Communist Party in the late 1930s, testified reluctantly that hot summer day.
 He ultimately acknowledged he was part of the communist underground in the 1930s and that Hiss and others had been members of the group.

 In later testimony, Hiss vehemently denied the accusation.
 After all, Chambers had offered no proof that Hiss had committed espionage or been previously connected to Bentley or the communist group.

-It could have ended there, but members of the committee—especially California Congressman Richard Nixon—prodded Chambers into disclosing information suggesting there was more to his story and his relationship with Hiss.
+It could have ended there, but members of the committee—especially then-California Congressman Richard Nixon—prodded Chambers into disclosing information suggesting there was more to his story and his relationship with Hiss.
 In later testimony, Hiss admitted knowing Chambers in the 1930s, but he continued to deny any ties to communism and later filed a libel suit against his accuser.

 The committee was torn.
 Who was telling the truth, Hiss or Chambers?
 And should either be charged with perjury?